smy999/KINT/README.md

     	- If newly coined word have highly similarity, we apply clustering technique to word data.
     	- Otherwise, we apply classficiation technique to word data.

     - (2)  In Standard Korean Language Dictionary
     	- we analyze time-series data to find newly coined word.

 4. We apply step 1,2,3 repeatedly.

-## Socical Meaning Extracting Model
+## Model 2.
+Socical Meaning Extracting Model

 1. Data collecting step
    - Our crawlers search a word in each commnuity and collect head, body, comment, datetime.